outpost-os/sentry-kernel/doc/concepts/sw_architecture/task_layout.rst

 elements:

    * **text section**: This section hold the task code.
-This section is the lonely part of the task that is executable.
+This section is the only part of the task that is executable.
 On embedded systems, this part is most of the time hold in flash memory as the flash is direct-mapped.

    * **rodata section**: this section hold the variable that are const (i.e. not